 William J. Gibson

 William studied the genomic landscape of metastatic endometrial cancers and CYCLOPs genes as therapeutic targets in breast cancers as a graduate student in the Beroukhim Lab.
-He graduated from his MD-PhD studies in 2017 and is now a resident at Brigham and Women’s Hospital.
+He graduated from his MD-PhD studies in 2017, completed his residency in Medicine at the Brigham and Women’s Hospital in 2019, and is now a fellow in Medical Oncology at the Dana-Farber Cancer Institute.

 Fun fact: In his free time, Travis is an avid hiker and amateur gardener.

 Jaeho primarily worked with clinical genomic data to identify genomic alterations that may help characterize various brain tumors for diagnostic, prognostic, and treatment purposes.
 He also focused on the genetic biomarkers for Avastin response in glioblastoma patients.
-He will be attending the Masters in Public Health program at Harvard School of Public Health in August 2017, prior to starting his fourth year as a medical student at Harvard Medical School.
+He obtained an MD and Masters in Public Health from Harvard School and is now a resident in Neurology at Johns Hopkins.

 Galen received his BS in bioengineering from the California Institute of Technology.
 In the past, he worked on projects in synthetic biology and in image analysis of chromatin rearrangement in D. melanogaster development.
 While in the Beroukhim lab he studied pan-cancer patterns of DNA damage and immune response, and worked on biomarker prediction for novel therapeutic compounds.
 As of August 2018, he is a medical student at the University of Texas, Southwestern.